vonkanehoffen/wix-style-react/docs/contribution/COMPONENT-SPEC-EXAMPLE.md

 ## Rational (optional)

-Here you can optionaly describe important rational of API decissions.
+Here you can optionally describe important rational of API decisions.